jokelbaf/proxyko/README.md

 </div>

 <p align="center">
-Proxyko is a powerful Proxy Auto-Configuration (PAC) service that allows users to manage per-device proxy settings through a user-friendly web dashboard.
+Proxyko is a powerful Proxy Auto-Configuration (PAC) service with a built-in forwarding proxy that allows users to manage per-device proxy settings through a user-friendly web dashboard.
 </p>

 ## Preview